radiantearth/stac-api-spec/item-search/README.md

 ## Link Relations

+While the STAC definition of Link does not require the `type` field, *STAC API - Item Search* requires all Links to have this field.
+If the target of a Link's `type` is unknown, `type` SHOULD be set to `application/octet-stream` or `text/plain`.

 This conformance class also requires implementation of the link relations in the [STAC API - Core](../core) conformance class.

 The following Link relations must exist in the Landing Page (root).